nittajef/Intune/Custom Compliance/README.md

 # Intune Custom Compliance (WIP)

-Custom Compliance PowerShell & JSON files for Windows STIGs are located in the STIGs subfolders.
+Custom Compliance PowerShell & JSON files for Windows STIGs are located in the [STIGs subfolders](https://github.com/nittajef/Intune/tree/main/Custom%20Compliance/STIGs).

+*All generated policy files are a work in progress and are not guaranteed to definitively confirm that a system is compliant with a particular STIG.*

-The Tools folder contains PowerShell scripts to help generate Intune compatible files for Custom Compliance via the STIG xccdf files.
+The [Tools](https://github.com/nittajef/Intune/tree/main/Custom%20Compliance/STIGs/Tools) folder contains PowerShell scripts to help generate Intune compatible files for Custom Compliance via the STIG xccdf files.

-<h4>All generated policy files are a work in progress and are not guaranteed to definitively confirm that a system is compliant with a particular STIG.</h4> That being said, the checks for CAT I and CAT III are complete.
-Improvements/bug reports for any of the checks are welcome.
-There are 2 uncompleted CAT II checks, V-220709, and V-220724.
+Checks for CAT I and CAT III are complete.
+There are 2 CAT II checks, V-220709, and V-220724 left to complete, or switch to a non-checked rule.

 <h1>Generator files</h1>